pagkly/Zed/Investopedia3/Tezos (XTZ) Definition.md

 ## Understanding Tezos

-Like Bitcoin and [Ethereum](https://www.investopedia.com/terms/e/ethereum.asp), Tezos is a [decentralized ledger](https://www.investopedia.com/terms/d/distributed-ledgers.asp) that makes use of blockchain technology.
-Like Ethereum, Tezos is designed to make use of [smart contracts](https://www.investopedia.com/terms/s/smart-contracts.asp).
+Like Bitcoin and [[Ethereum]](https://www.investopedia.com/terms/e/ethereum.asp), Tezos is a [[decentralized ledger]](https://www.investopedia.com/terms/d/distributed-ledgers.asp) that makes use of blockchain technology.
+Like Ethereum, Tezos is designed to make use of [[smart contracts]](https://www.investopedia.com/terms/s/smart-contracts.asp).
 The term “Tezos” is ancient Greek for “smart-contract,” according to the developers.

 However, Tezos goes beyond previous offerings.
 It takes the smart contract concept “one step further by letting participants directly control the rules of the network.”